Intro to Medicare Star Ratings

 grades on a curve,awarding 1, 2, 3, 4 or 5 stars for each measure to each plan

 Plans get more than bragging rights from higher Stars.
-Star Ratings also determine how much money they get from CMS.
-High performing plans get other rewards and low performing plans get sanctioned.
+Star Ratings also determine how much money they get from the government as well as other marketing benefits.
+Low performing plans get sanctioned.
 The net is that insurers invest very heavily in improving star ratings.

-The definitive guide to Star Ratings is the 175 page Technical Specifications from CMS 2022technotes20210902.pdf (cms.gov), but we think a short tutorial is helpful for some people.
+The definitive guide to Star Ratings is the 175 page Technical Specifications from CMS 2022technotes20210902.pdf (cms.gov), that we distill into a short tutorial here.

 Kinds and Sources of Measures